 Pay for any given position is subject to the annual budgetary process and, as such, may be subject to increase, reduction, or status quo maintenance for any time period.

 College of Eastern Idaho has 24 pay periods each calendar year on a semi-monthly basis.
-Payroll calendars are published on College of Eastern Idaho's Hub and on the website.
+Payroll calendars are published on College of Eastern Idaho's website.
 If a pay day falls on a federal holiday or on a weekend, employees will receive their paycheck on the preceding workday.
-Please refer to the payroll calendar, on the CEI website or Hub, for specific dates.
+Please refer to the payroll calendar, on the CEI website, for specific dates.

 Please note that if the banking information provided comes back rejected for any reason during the pre-note process, the direct deposit implementation could be delayed.